 Restaurants in Cape Town

 Cape Town is a food lover’s paradise.
 The Mother City has restaurants a-plenty, from traditional African fare to the more exotic such as Asian, Mexican and Italian, the sheer variety of choices on offer speaks to the city’s incredibly diverse heritage.
-Here we bring you 50 restaurants you NEED to visit in the city.
+Here we bring you 50 restaurants in Cape Town you NEED to visit.

 Easily one of the most popular restaurants in Cape Town, you would do well to book early if you want to enjoy this traditional Italian fare.
 A warm and welcoming atmosphere – generated in no short supply by co-owners Enzio and Franco – and a substantial number of pasta dishes on the menu, all prepared to perfection, make Magica Roma a must-visit before the big day.